FREE GROCERY GUIDE

 • Free of trans fats or partially hydrogenated oils

-Personally, I don't use flavored protein powders because I like to prepare smoothies using a rainbow of colorful fruits and vegetables.
-Color and flavor are important to me as a food lover and a nutritionally-minded thyroid patient, and I want to choose those colors, flavors, and nutrients with each smoothie I blend.
+Personally, I don't use flavored protein powders because I like to prepare smoothies using different flavors and a wide variety of colorful fruits and vegetables, depending on the day.
+Color and flavor are important to me as a food lover and a nutritionally-minded thyroid patient, and I want to choose the colors, flavors, and nutrients that go into each smoothie I blend.
 If I buy a chocolate-flavored protein powder, for example, that's going to dictate the color and flavor of every smoothie I add it to.
-If I want a chocolate protein shake, I prefer to add my own cacao powder.
+If I want a chocolate protein shake, I'd rather add my own cacao powder.

-For similar reasons, I don't use sweetened protein powders, even those that use natural sweeteners.
-I find the added sweetness of ingredients like stevia overpowering, and I would rather enjoy the unadulterated taste and sweetness of whole-food ingredients like wild blueberries, bananas, or tropical fruits.
-As a health coach I feel like this is a good way to add fiber and phytonutrients to your diet.
-You may feel differently, or have different needs and circumstances.
+For similar reasons, I avoid sweetened protein powders, even those that use natural sweeteners or sugar alternatives like stevia.
+I find the added sweetness is often overpowering, and I would rather enjoy the pure taste (and natural sweetness) of whole-food ingredients like wild blueberries, bananas, or tropical fruits.
+While we want to avoid making sugar-bomb smoothies with loads of fruit and fruit juice, adding some fruit to your protein shakes can be a great way to add fiber and phytonutrients to your diet.
+I don't subscribe to the fear of fruit philosophy, because these foods are so nutrient-dense, and the vast majority of us aren't eating enough servings of fruits and vegetables each day.
+You may feel differently, or have different nutritional needs and circumstances.

 With so many unique tastes, food sensitivities, and dietary restrictions among us as thyroid patients, the question lingers: Is there a perfect protein powder?
 The real question is, "What's the perfect protein powder for YOU?"

 One strategy you can use to fast-track your search is to narrow down the options first.
-Going back to that list of criteria, make one, and think about what type of protein powders you are open to trying and which types you aren't.
+Go back to that list of criteria above and make your own version that covers your unique preferences, needs, and dietary sensitivities.
+Think about what type of protein powders you are open to trying and which types you aren't.
 That's likely to cut out about 80% of the products on the market.

-Let's take a quick look at the choices and options you have with protein powders to help you identify your ideal criteria and refine your search.
+Let's take a quick look at some of the primary choices and options for protein powders to help you fine-tune your personal list of criteria and refine your search.

 ON THE MENU: Chocolate Protein Smoothie